adafruit/circuitpython-weekly-newsletter/_posts/2018-09-11-getting-started-with-cpx-book.md

 On September 10th, Make published a new book [Getting Started with Adafruit Circuit Playground Express](https://www.amazon.com/gp/product/1680454889/) written by Adafruit consulting engineer Mike Barela!
 The book covers using the Circuit Playground Express in Microsoft MakeCode, CircuitPython, and setting up an Arduino environment and libraries.

 This book is part of the Make Getting Started series for folks who may not have had much exposure to microcontrollers or may have only worked in one language like MakeCode and would like to learn another like CircuitPython.
-Advanced coders may wish to recommend the book to beginners or to have it as an introductary reference.
+Advanced coders may wish to recommend the book to beginners or to have it as an introductory reference.
 The book is in a format such that educators may use it to get students working quickly with microcontrollers.

 Mike will be giving a talk at [Maker Fair New York City](https://makerfaire.com/new-york/) in Zone 3 "MAKE: Electronics by Digi Key" on Sunday, 9/23/18, 12:00 PM to 12:30 PM.
 Make should have the book available at various Maker Faire vendors.
 Mike will stick around afterwards to talk to folks and sign copies of the book.
+Coordinate with all Adafruit folks at World Maker Faire via [Discord](https://adafru.it/discord).

 ## A new eBook with CircuitPython!